bitnami/kube-libsonnet/README.md

 ## Testing

-Unit and e2e-ish testing at tests/, needs usable `docker-compose` at node, will run a `k3s` "dummy" container to serve Kube API, enough to for `kubecfg validate` against it:
+Unit and e2e-ish testing at tests/, needs usable `docker-compose` setup at node, will run a `k3s` "dummy" container to serve Kube API, "enough" to run `kubecfg validate` against it:

     make tests

 If you don't want that full kube-api stack (will then use your "local" kubernetes configured environment), you can run:

-    make -C tests test-srcs test-kube
+    make -C tests local-tests kube-validate